dj66635/mtga-code-grabber/README.md

 ## Intro

-I was browsing Reddit a little bit...
+As a new Magic player looking to fight my way through the aggresive economy of MTGA, I was browsing Reddit a little bit...

 ![](https://github.com/dj66635/mtga-code-grabber/blob/main/readme-pics/robophobia.PNG)